leo-xliu/ConnectN-Game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-<b> This project was based on the original C++ project Connect-N that can be accessed here:
+<b> This project was based on my original C++ project Connect-N that can be accessed here:

 https://github.com/leo-xliu/CS-32-Projects/tree/main/Proj3 <b>